 Elise graduated with a double-bachelor in Economics and Political Science (2016), followed by an MA in Political Science, with merit (2018) at the Panthéon University Sorbonne, Paris.
 She specialised in European Public Affairs, with a particular focus on the EU and its role in global governance.
 Previous internships in France included France Industrie and Euro-Informationen, a communication agency fostering dialogue between European institutions and citizens.

 Elise has French as her native tongue, and also speaks English and German.
 In 2019 Elise had an internship in the UN Association of New Zealand (UNANZ), undertaking research on big data and human rights issues in New Zealand.
 She aims to strengthen her expertise in new technologies.
 Her recent study for UNANZ on ‘Privacy in the era of big Data: Meaning and implications for Aotearoa New Zealand’, can be found on this website (Research & Networks: Associated Publications).
+Elise is now in the PhD Programme at the department of Political Economy at King's College in London.

 Isabella is in her fifth year of study at Victoria University of Wellington (VUW), where she is currently completing an LLB/BSc (Hons).
 Her Honours research focuses on the health impacts of climate change in Oceania – analysing how the health impacts of climate change have been represented in alternative discourses, and how this has affected climate (and health) action.